kumawatprateek/Machine_Learning_Internsh_Orinson-Technologiesip_By_/ML-Task2/README.md

-# Student Posttest Score Predictor 🎓📊
+# Student Score Predictor 🎓📊

 This project is a **machine learning**-powered **web application** that predicts the posttest scores of students based on a variety of features like school setting, teaching method, and pretest scores.
 The application is built using **Streamlit** for the frontend and a pre-trained **Random Forest model** for predictions.